-Welcome to my stop on the blog tour for The Chalk Man by C J Tudor.
+A big welcome to my turn on the blog tour for Blood Orange by Harriet Tyce.

-Thank you to Jenny Platt and Michael Joseph Publishers for my review copy of the book and for asking me to participate on the blog tour.
+A big thank you to Georgina Moore at Headline for issuing me with my review copy of the book and to Anne Cater for inviting to take part on the blog tour.

 About the Author

 Harriet Tyce was born and grew up in Edinburgh.

 She graduated from the University of Oxford in 1994 with a degree in English Literature before gaining legal qualifications.
 She worked as a criminal barrister for ten years, leaving after the birth of her first child.